 Another way of looking at this is, if I spend $100, I earn 500 points which is equal to $5 in points value.
 Therefore I am giving 5% back.

 Suggested configuration: use the Reward type Amount Discount as multiples of 100 points = $1.
-Another way of looking at it is 1 point = $0.01, therefore 100 points = $1.00
+Another way of looking at this is 1 point = $0.01, therefore 100 points = $1.00

 Having a rigid value for points makes it easier to market and communicate your program to members and it also allows them to quickly understand the value of their points balance.